 Understanding Your Results

-The next step will be to review your test results with your doctor.
-Based on your unique genetic characteristics, and with the help of the YouScript Precision Prescribing System analytics software, your doctor will be able to prescribe drugs that are safe and effective for you.
+The next step is to review your test results with your healthcare provider.
+Based on your unique genetic characteristics, and with the help of your patient-friendly report, your doctor will be able to use this to help inform decision-making in prescribing drugs that are safe and effective for you.

 Going forward, it is important that you share with all your healthcare providers the patient cards that came with your results.
-This information should be reviewed anytime medication changes are considered, to help select the safest and most effective drug and dose for you.
-Always consult with your doctor before you start or stop a medication or change how much you take.
+This information should be reviewed anytime medication changes are considered, to help keep you provider aware.
+You should not make any changes to your medications without consulting with your healthcare provider(s).

 Your wallet card lists the most important genes, those that belong to the CYP450 family.
 Just a few of the many CYP450 enzymes do most of the work required to metabolize the drugs we take.
 After a drug is metabolized, it is eliminated from the body.
-These enzymes are extremely important, because the effect they have on drugs can change – sometimes drastically – the effect that drugs have on us.
-Approximately 85 % of Americans have genetic variations in these CYP enzymes that influence how drugs are metabolized.
+These enzymes are extremely important because the effect they have on drugs may change.
+Approximately 90% of Americans have genetic variations in these CYP enzymes that influence how drugs are metabolized.

 These enzymes, plus other genes affecting drug response, have been identified.
-The YouScript Precision Prescribing System then developed a report to explain how each of your enzymes metabolizes drugs.
-The results of this test will not change in your lifetime.
+The results of MedMPact will not change in your lifetime.
 Each enzyme that was tested is categorized as follows: